Bhargavi-ng/Migration_and_Housing/README.md

 ## Data Analysis / Machine Learning Models
 We are using two machine learning model for this analysis.
 Both these models are using Linear regression because it is an exploratory tool that can be used to quantify and measure the variability of two correlated variables.
-Moreover, a good linear regression model can be used as a predictive modeling tool as in used to predict one variable using thr linear model and values of another variable.
+Moreover, a good linear regression model can be used as a predictive modeling tool as in used to predict one variable using the linear model and values of another variable.

 ### Model 1: House price and Migration
 A linear regression model that regresses percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
 The linear regression model tests the null hypothesis that population growth drives up real estate prices.
 The ML model takes data from the AWS Relational database.
 We will assess the quality of the model using R squared and other metrics.